 When I was nine years old, there was a national championship for competitive swimming and a professional piano competition on the same day.
 I was going back and forth.
 Swimming pool and concert hall.
 My parents are driving between.
 I was eating bananas and chocolate in between so I would have energy.
 I passed the first round of the swimming competition, and went to the piano competition.
 As I exited the pool I heard from my parents that I passed the piano competition first round.
 I kept going back and forth.
 That day, I won both competitions, and went to get my trophy from the piano competition, and my hair was really wet because of the swimming pool.
-My mother has to change me from the swimming costume, wash, dry, put on the dress — back and forth.
-At the end of the competition when I receive trophy, the chair of the jury asks, “Why is this girl’s hair wet?”
+My mother had to change me from the swimming costume, wash, dry, put on the dress — back and forth.
+At the end of the competition when I received a trophy, the chair of the jury asked, “Why is this girl’s hair wet?”
 My parents said, “Oh, she had a swimming competition just half an hour away from here.”
 They laughed, because these things happen so much in Japan, and in Asia.
 Parents kind of encourage children to do many things and do them well.

 These competitions were in Kyoto, so not so big.
 You could get back and forth.